Long service leave - Cashing out long service leave

 Employee / workerEmployer

-An employer and employee may agree to cash out some or all of an employee's long service leave once the employee has completed the necessary period of continuous employment and accrued the leave.
+An employer and employee may agree to cash out some or all of an employee's long service leave once the employee has completed the necessary period of continuous employment and fully accrued the leave.

 An agreement to cash out long service leave must be in writing and signed by the employer and employee.